iodepo/oih-ui/frontend/README.md

 };
 ```

-4. In the `typesMap.js` file, you will also find another object called "createObjectExport," which is used to automate the Export functionality.
+4. In the`[INSTALLDIR]/frontend/frontend/src/portability/typesMap.js` file, you will also find another object called "createObjectExport," which is used to automate the Export functionality.

 Here, too, you will need to add a new case to the switch condition, following the logic of the others.